 This mode is intended for fastest throughput rate performance, as the user does not have to worry about any power-up times with the AD7476/AD7477/AD7478 remaining fully powered all the time.
-Figure 11 shows the general diagram of the operation of the AD7476/AD7477/AD7478 in this mode.
+Figure 17 shows the general diagram of the operation of the AD7476/AD7477/AD7478 in this mode.

-The conversion is initiated on the falling edge of $\overline{CS}$ as described in the Serial Interface section.
-To ensure the part remains fully powered up at all times, $\overline{CS}$ must remain low until at least 10 SCLK falling edges have elapsed after the falling edge of $\overline{CS}$ .
-If $\overline{CS}$ is brought high any time after the tenth SCLK falling edge, but before the sixteenth SCLK falling edge, the part will remain powered up but the conversion will be terminated and SDATA will go back into three-state.
-Sixteen serial clock cycles are required to complete the conversion and access the complete conversion result. $\overline{CS}$ may idle high until the next conversion or may idle low until $\overline{CS}$ returns high sometime prior to the next conversion (effectively idling $\overline{CS}$ low).
+The conversion is initiated on the falling edge of \overline{CS} as described in the Serial Interface section.
+To ensure the part remains fully powered up at all times, \overline{CS} must remain low until at least 10 SCLK falling edges have elapsed after the falling edge of \overline{CS} .
+If \overline{CS} is brought high any time after the 10th SCLK falling edge, but before the 16th SCLK falling edge, the part will remain powered up but the conversion will be terminated and SDATA will go back into three-state.
+Sixteen serial clock cycles are required to complete the conversion and access the complete conversion result. \overline{CS} may idle high until the next conversion or may idle low until \overline{CS} returns high sometime prior to the next conversion, (effectively idling \overline{CS} low).

-Figure 12.
+Figure 18.
 Entering Power-Down Mode

-Figure 13.
+Figure 19.
 Exiting Power-Down Mode

-Once a data transfer is complete (SDATA has returned to three-state), another conversion can be initiated after the quiet time, $t{OUIET}$ , has elapsed by again bringing $\overline{CS}$ low.
+Once a data transfer is complete (SDATA has returned to threestate), another conversion can be initiated after the quiet time, t{OUIET} , has elapsed by again bringing \overline{CS} low.